theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 ## MANA.DAT editor

+Usable as standalone or a built-in main editor TAB

 LEGAUE TAB
 - Teams can be swapped by dragging the buttons to new position
 - RESET puts every stat to zero